kasleiden/kasleiden.gitlab.io/_staff_members_en/01anke-klein.md

 nameid: anke
 layout: teammember
 name: DR. ANKE KLEIN
-title: Team lead
+title: Team Lead
 group: team
-summary: Anke team lead of the Knowlegde center and co-founder.
-Daarnaast is ze universitair hoofddocent bij de afdeling Ontwikkelings- en Onderwijspychologie aan de universiteit Leiden.
+summary: Anke is team lead of the Knowlegde center and co-founder.
+She is also an associate professor at the Department of Development and Educational Psychology at Leiden University.
 permalink: /team/anke
 image: /img/anke2.jpg
 ---